TMJ, Headaches and Breathing

 Why Do You Have TMJ Issues

 TMJ problems mainly occur when your joints don’t function harmoniously and smoothly.
-As so many systems are involved – bones, muscles teeth and nerves a problem in these areas can cause knock on affects to you health.
+Like so many systems are involved – bones, muscles teeth and nerves a problem in these areas can cause knock-on effects to your health.

 There are many reasons why your chewing muscles and jaw joints may not work together correctly – a bite can malfunction due to growth issues, accidents and falls, lack of dental care, overload from clenching and grinding.

 People who have a misalignment or incorrect relationship between the teeth and jaws have what we call a malocclusion.
 This means that your upper and lower teeth don’t meet properly so you don’t have the right support for the jaw to counteract pressures and forces it needs to withstand.
 This can happen when you have missing teeth, or teeth that are too short or long or a size difference between the upper and lower jaws, causing teeth to overcrowd or come together in an abnormal bite pattern.